obihughes/omega-planner/docs/components.md

 Layout:
 - 3-day sliding view: shows 3 days at a time with "Prev 3 days" / "Next 3 days" controls to slide through the week.
 - 3-column grid layout for displayed days with full-width usage.
-- Second row shows Pantry and Shopping List side by side; both have always-visible add inputs and a one-click "Add all missing today" into the shopping list.
+- Second row shows Pantry, Shopping List, and Recipes in a 3-column layout (1 column on mobile, 2 on tablet, 3 on desktop).
 ### PantrySidebar (`components/meals/PantrySidebar.tsx`)
 Location: `components/meals/PantrySidebar.tsx`